MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/token-cache-serialization.md

 #### Plain-text fallback mode

-The cross-platform token cache allows you to store unencrypted tokens in an ACL restricted plain text file.
-This is useful in case the encryption at rest fails, which ocassionally does due to operating system environmnental reasons.
-You can use the plain-text fallback mode by using the following code pattern.
+The cross-platform token cache allows you to store unencrypted tokens in an ACL-restricted plain-text file.
+This is useful in cases where encryption at rest fails, which ocassionally happens due to environmnent-related reasons.
+You can use the plain-text fallback mode by using the following code pattern:

 ```csharp
 storageProperties =